timmolderez/notion-api-python/README.md

 This is an unofficial Python client for the public Notion API.

 - Maps directly onto Notion's public REST API<br />(so you can keep using the [official reference documentation](https://developers.notion.com/reference))
-- Abstracts away the technicalities<br />(pagination, HTTP headers and request methods)
+- Abstracts away the technicalities<br />(pagination, HTTP headers, request methods)
 - Enables adding Markdown-formatted text to new or existing Notion pages

 ## Installation